-However, when there is a reasonable expectation that future COLAs will be of the "FDA COLA" type under Louisiana statutes, the actuarial treatment may be different:
+When there is a reasonable expectation that future COLAs will be of the "FDA COLA" type under Louisiana statutes, the appropriate actuarial treatment is different from that of Gain-sharing COLAs:

-- For funding purposes, future FDA COLAs would already be pre-funded by making higher contributions than what is required under a non-COLA version of the future.
-Any excess contributions are set-aside and not counted as plan assets in the actuarial valuation until such time an FDA COLA is granted, when an equivalent amount is released from the FDA into the actuarial value of assets.
-Therefore, for funding purposes, if there is a reasonable expectation that future COLAs would be granted from the balance in the FDA, then no actuarial advance-recognition is necessary because the advance-recognition would already be happening more directly, in the additional contributions. - For accounting purposes, the Governmental Accounting Standards Board (GASB) does not consider whether the contributions are exceeding a minimum calculation.
-They are not focused on funding, but on accounting.
-The GASB requires advance recognition of future COLAs when there is a reasonable pattern expected for granting future COLAs (whether they are FDA COLAs or otherwise).
-Therefore, even when COLAs are actually paid and expected to be paid out of the FDA balance, the GASB standards would require advance-recognition in the actuarial calculations of costs and liabilities if there is a pattern of FDA COLAs expected, regardless of whether the actual contributions are exceeding the minimum recommended contributions.
+- For funding purposes, future FDA COLAs are already being pre-funded by making higher contributions than what is required under a non-COLA version of the future.
+The excess contributions are set aside and not counted as plan assets in the actuarial valuation until such time an FDA COLA is granted, when an equivalent amount is released from the FDA into the actuarial value of assets.
+For funding purposes, if there is a reasonable expectation that future COLAs would be granted from the balance in the FDA, then no advance-recognition in actuarial calculations is necessary because the advance-recognition is already happening more directly, in the additional contributions.
+Therefore, the System's current treatment of not recognizing future COLAs in advance is appropriate for funding purposes. - However, for accounting purposes, the Governmental Accounting Standards Board (GASB) does not consider whether the contributions are exceeding a minimum funding requirement in its accounting standards for advance-recognition of future COLAs.
+The GASB is not focused on funding, but on accounting.
+The GASB requires advance-recognition of future COLAs for accounting purposes when there is a reasonable pattern expected for granting future COLAs (regardless of whether they are FDA COLAs or otherwise).

+Therefore, even when COLAs are actually paid and expected to be paid out of the FDA balance, the GASB standards would require advance-recognition in the actuarial calculations of costs and liabilities that appear in the financial statements of the System and the participating employers if there is a pattern of FDA COLAs expected1, regardless of whether the actual contributions are exceeding the minimum recommended contributions.